snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

     runs-on: ubuntu-latest
 ```

-This section defines a job named deploy and specifies the environment it runs in and **jobs** is the top-level key where all workflow jobs are declared
+This section defines a job named deploy and specifies the environment it runs in, and jobs is the top-level key where all workflow jobs are declared.

 ### Checking Out the Repository